AlgoTradingHub/theplatform-book/source/queries.md

 **f** is a field dict.

-**ot** is an optional “take” argument.
+**ot** is an optional "take" argument.
 It might be either a scalar or a two-element integer vector.
 It defines a range of record indices to limit results.

-**os** is an optional “sorting” argument which must be a nested list of fields to sort with direction.
+**os** is an optional "sorting" argument which must be a nested list of fields to sort with direction.

 ### Compilation & fetching results

-Let’s have a look at a simple example first.
-It just creates a single table, a “q” query, compiles it into “cq” and fetches all table data into “res”.
+Let's have a look at a simple example first.
+It just creates a single table, a "q" query, compiles it into "cq" and fetches all table data into "res".

 ```o
 o)t:(+:)`a`b`c`d!(1 2 3;3 4 5;6 7 8;("111";"222";"333"));